sustentarea/datasus-pop-estimates/README.md

 ## How to Use

 The pipeline is fully reproducible.
 It was developed using the [Quarto](https://quarto.org/) publishing system and the [R programming language](https://www.r-project.org/).
-To ensure consistent results, the [`renv`](https://rstudio.github.io/renv/) package is used to manage and restore the R environment (see `renv.lock` for details).
+To ensure consistent results, the [`renv`](https://rstudio.github.io/renv/) package is used to manage and restore the R environment.

 After installing the three dependencies mentioned above, follow these steps to reproduce the analyses: